wzulfikar/lifelog/programming/my_approach_to_build_new_feature.md

-# Building new feature : What I used to do
+# Building New Feature : What I used to do.